Neftali Manzambi: Basel

 Manzambi played his first game over 90 minutes in the home game in the St. Jakob-Park on 29 April 2018.
 He scored his first goal for the team in the same game, it was the team's third goal as Basel won 6–1 against Thun.
 Manzambi was named as man of the match.

 On 7 August 2018 Manzambi left the club.
 During his time with Basel's first team, Manzambi played a total of 23 games for them scoring a total of 4 goals.
 Nine of these games were in the Swiss Super League and 14 were friendly games.
 He scored one goal in the domestic league, the other three were scored during the test games.

 Sporting Gijón

 During July 2018, Manzambi joined Spanish Segunda División side Sporting de Gijón on a trial basis.
 On 7 August, he agreed to a one-year loan deal, with a buyout clause.
 Basel confirmed the deal on the same day.

 On 30 January 2019, Sporting activated his buyout clause, with Manzambi signing a three-year contract and being immediately loaned to fellow second division side Córdoba CF until the end of the season.
 He subsequently failed to establish himself at Sporting, and served loan stints at Valencia CF Mestalla and Mjällby AIF.

 Winterthur

 On 6 July 2021, he returned to Switzerland and signed with Winterthur.
+On 7 September 2023, Manzambi joined Schaffhausen on loan with an option to buy.

+Schaffhausen

+On 15 February 2024, Manzambi returned to Schaffhausen.
+He departed the club again on 17 June 2024.
+He scored three goals in 18 matches in the 2023–24 Swiss Challenge League for Schaffhausen.